 To see people come together for the health and wellbeing of animals instills such a deep sense of hope and appreciation, it really helped restore some faith in humanity with animals for me.

-With so much gratitude to Kathy, Spay Panama, and all the loving volunteers that made this happen, thank you for being a part of making this world a better place for animals.
+With so much gratitude to Spay Panama, and all the loving volunteers that made this happen, thank you for being a part of making this world a better place for animals.

 Your Friends in Morrillo,